Skip to content

-It is the silent ride-killer.
-You start the day feeling great, but as the kilometers tick over and the temperature climbs, you start to feel that familiar, localized sting.
-Chafing and skin irritation are incredibly common cycling problems, particularly in the humid Australian climate, but they are not an inevitable part of the sport.
+Cycling chafing is the silent ride-killer.
+You start the day feeling great, but as the kilometres tick over and the temperature climbs, you feel that familiar, localised sting.
+Chafing and skin irritation are incredibly common cycling problems — particularly in the humid Australian climate — but they are not an inevitable part of the sport.
+Understanding what causes cycling chafing is the first step to eliminating it for good.

-At Caffeine and Cranks, we have engineered our technical apparel specifically to eliminate the causes of friction and irritation.
-Finding the right solution involves understanding two key technical elements: moisture management and seam construction.
+At Caffeine and Cranks, we have engineered our technical apparel specifically to eliminate the causes of friction and irritation through two key elements: moisture management and seam construction.

 Most on-bike skin irritation is caused by a "perfect storm" of factors.
 When you sweat, your skin becomes softer and more fragile.
 As that sweat evaporates, it leaves behind abrasive salt crystals.
-Combine this with the thousands of repetitive movements involved in pedaling, and any rough surface or high-friction area on your kit will quickly lead to raw and painful skin.
+Combine this with thousands of repetitive pedalling movements, and any rough surface or high-friction area on your kit will quickly lead to raw and painful skin.

-This is especially true during those long, humid summer rides around Sydney or the mid-day heat in Queensland.
-If your kit holds onto moisture instead of moving it away, the friction is dramatically increased.
+This is especially true during long, humid summer rides around Sydney or in the mid-day Queensland heat.
+If your kit holds onto moisture instead of moving it away, friction is dramatically increased.

-The first line of defense against chafing is keeping your skin dry.
-We spend a significant amount of our design time sourcing and testing technical fabrics that move moisture away from the skin at high speeds.
+The first line of defence against cycling chafing is keeping your skin dry.
+We source and test technical fabrics that move moisture away from the skin at high speed.

 Our Core jerseys and Pinnacle jerseys use advanced multi-filament polyester blends.
-Unlike basic cotton or standard activewear, these fabrics actively pull sweat into the outer layer of the jersey where it can evaporate quickly.
-By keeping your skin drier, we significantly reduce the softening effect of sweat and the resulting friction.
+Unlike cotton or standard activewear, these fabrics actively pull sweat into the outer layer of the jersey where it can evaporate quickly — keeping your skin drier and significantly reducing friction.

 Standard seams on many sports garments have a raised ridge on the inside of the fabric.
-During a three-hour ride, these ridges can act like sandpaper against your skin.
-This is why we use flatlock seam construction across our entire range of technical apparel.
+During a three-hour ride, these ridges act like sandpaper against your skin.
+This is why we use flatlock seam construction across our entire technical range.

 Seamless Integration

-Flatlock stitching creates a completely flat profile on both the inside and outside of the garment.
-It eliminates the bulky ridges that typically lead to chafing, particularly in high-movement areas like the inner thigh and underarms.
-This construction method is featured in our Men's Core Bib Shorts and Women's Core Bib Shorts, providing a smooth interior that protects your skin.
+Flatlock stitching creates a completely flat profile on both the inside and outside of the garment, eliminating the bulky ridges that typically lead to cycling chafing — particularly in high-movement areas like the inner thigh and underarms.
+This construction is featured in our Men's Bib Shorts and Women's Bib Shorts.

 Laser-Cut Efficiency